cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 \
 This process is repeated throughout the functions made in this iterations so that they can be submitted with the enter key. \
 ==== Testing for robustness
-In this iteration, again, I invited my stakeholders to try crashing my code. \
+In this iteration, again, I invited my stakeholders to try crashing my code (penetration testing). \
 - Jeremy: again tried to enter really long usernames, however, this got patched after the evaluation from the next iteration.
 After trying that, he has no idea how to break my website, fulfilling SC3.4.\
 - Ben: Tried to do Cross Site Scripting attack.
 However, this has failed as I have specified from every type of my input.
 This helps blocking weird syntax, including a script tag.\
 - William and James: Attempted to break my simulator, but didn't manage to do it.\